-The PDT does not anticipate any adverse impacts on scarce or unique tribal, cultural, or historic resources.
+The PDT has not identified any adverse impacts on scarce or unique tribal, cultural, or historic resources.

 • Is the project expected to have substantial adverse impacts on fish and wildlife species and their habitat prior to the implementation of mitigation measures?